Thomas Weston (actor)

-Thomas Weston (1737–1776) was an English actor, outstanding comedian and notable scrub.
+Thomas Weston (1737 – 18 January 1776) was an English actor.

 Life

 Weston was the son of a cook.
-He made his first London appearance in about 1759, and from 1763 until his death, he was considered to be the most amusing comedian on the English stage.
+He made his first London appearance around 1759, and from 1763 until his death, he was considered to be the most amusing comedian on the English stage.

-Weston was considered as “Foote’s most faithful trouper and a gifted comedian.
+Weston was considered as “Foote's most faithful trouper and a gifted comedian.
 Samuel Foote wrote for him the part of Jerry Sneak in The Mayor of Garratt.
 Abel Drugger in the Alchemist was one of his famous performances; and Garrick, who also played this part, praised him highly for it.
-Georg Christoph Lichtenberg describes the craft and expertise skills of Weston’s playing of comic ‘business’ as scrub.
+Georg Christoph Lichtenberg describes the craft and expertise skills of Weston's playing of comic 'business' as scrub.

-He was in debt and so much addicted to liquor.
-He destroyed his inside by frequent intoxication.
+He was in debt and had a problem with alcohol abuse.
+He died of a condition related to excessive consumption of alcohol.
 He died on 18 January 1776.